Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/MRC/2019-12-18-Bidirectional_Attention_Flow_for_Machine_Comprehension.md

 ---

-This is a brief summary of paper for me to study and organize it, [Bidirectional Attention Flow for Machine Comprehension.
-Seo et al. ICLR 2017](https://openreview.net/forum?id=HJ0UKP9ge) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Bidirectional Attention Flow for Machine Comprehension (Seo et al., ICLR 2017)](https://openreview.net/forum?id=HJ0UKP9ge) I read and studied.
 {% include MathJax.html %}